⚡ Install Typing Practice App (2 MB)

-Touch Typing: A Free Lesson and Interactive Practice Task
+Touch Typing: A Free Lesson and an Interactive Task

-Touch Typing makes a man superhuman in typing.
+Touch Typing makes typing feel superhuman.
 Have you ever watched someone typing on a keyboard and wondered how they do it so fast?
 The man is learning a method of typing called Touch Typing.
-By this method, anybody can bring a rhythmic sound to the keyboard and a blinking output to the computer screen.
+With this method, anyone can produce a rhythmic sound on the keyboard and a blinking output on the computer screen.
 Is it very hard to learn?
 The quick answer is not.
 It is

 Are you frustrated with your slow and error-prone typing?
 And do you want to permanently leave it?
-If yes, then the Typing Practice will help you to learn, practice, and master the Touch Typing.
+If yes, Typing Practice will help you learn, practice, and master touch typing.
 In the middle of this article, we have provided a Typing Game, where you can measure your speed and accuracy.
-And also, you can find your error instantly with our default typing web application.
-And also, you will get an A. I analyzed and suggested text to practice errors for free.
+You can also find your error instantly with our default typing web application.
+Additionally, you will receive an A. I analyzed and suggested text to practice errors for free.

 What is Touch Typing?

 In the simplest terms, touch typing is the art of typing using muscle memory instead of sight.
 Your fingers and brain connect in a certain way that automatically moves to the right place without thinking or looking at the keyboard.
-Muscle memory is obtained and runs the complete process in your unconscious memory.
+Muscle memory is formed and executed in your unconscious mind.
 If I give a real-life example, then it’s your room, bed, switch of lights, and fans that can be operated without much thought.
 The touch typing method applies this same principle to the keyboard.

 A split-screen illustration contrasting the inefficient 'Hunt & Peck' typing method with the fast and efficient 'Touch Typing' method